 In the photo, Sheldon's glasses have fogged.
 That is most likely to happen when stopping, and when the air is cold but humid.
 Warm, moist breath rises, rather than blowing past your face.
 Sunglasses are advisable for sunny winter days snow glare.
 These days are brighter than summer days.

 The photo below my friend from Maine, John Brooking, suited up to ride when the temperature is -6 F (-21 C) with a wind chill of -19 F (-28 C).
 John describes the head covering as of Polartec material, of the style called "headsokz", available by searching on that word.

 Arrange a balaclava or neck warmer so you breathe out through it, or downwards, so you do not fog your glasses or goggles.
 Do not use a long scarf which could tangle in the spokes!

 For the hands, wear insulated mittens with a windshell outer layer.
-Pearl Izumi lobster gloves are very warm, but they only lasted me a couple of seasons.
+Pearl Izumi lobster gloves are very warm.
 I have had good luck with military surplus trigger mittens with wool liners.
 They're sold online.
 Have lighter gloves for temperatures above freezing.